BertoLabMUSC/SCN_Proj/SCN_snRNA-seq/README.md

-This repository hosts the code used for pre-processing and analysis of single nuclei RNA sequencing dataset for Takahashi Lab.
+This repository hosts the code used for pre-processing and analysis of SCN single nuclei RNA sequencing dataset.